 In the far north, the boreal extends almost to the arctic circle where it is bordered by the tundra, and just below that, in the Yukon, by the Tombstone Valley.
-This valley is the.
+This valley is the winter home of the famous Porcupine caribou herd.
 The Porcupine caribou herd is most known for its dependence on the threatened Arctic National Wildlife Refuge as its breeding ground.
 This wintering range is essential to the life of the herd and is not protected, leaving the land vulnerable to possible exploitation for gas and mineral rights.